lens-biophotonics/neuron_segmenation_model_hbp/tensorflow_2.5D_model/README.md

 This will create a new env called `neuron_segmentation` in which you can execute the code in this repo.

 ## Basic Usage
-You can find two main scripts to be used
+The two main scripts that are needed for basic usage are
 - `training.py`
 - `predict.py`

+that are used, respectively for the training and inference phase.

 ### Model training
  You can train a new model using the `training.py` script.
  The training algorithm accepts input data formatted as multipage `.tif`that need to be placed in the same directory and named as follows: